The Spanish letter U has some unique characteristics.

 |guía telefónica||phone book|

-Note: if U is to be pronounced, it needs a dieresis.
+When U does need to be pronounced, it needs a dieresis.

 (b) When a C or G needs to be pronounced "hard" in front of a soft vowel, the letter U plays a role – see hard and soft vowels